-Particulars of loans guarantees or investments under Section 186:
+Particulars of loans guarantees or investments under Section 186

-Energy Conservation Technology Absorption and Foreign Exchange Earnings and Outgo:
+Energy Conservation Technology Absorption and Foreign Exchange Earnings and Outgo

-Information regarding conservation of energy technology absorption and foreignexchange earnings and outgo stipulated under Section 134(3)(m) of the Companies Act2013 and Rule 8 of the Companies (Accounts) Rules 2014 is attached to this Report.
+Information regarding conservation of energy technology absorption and foreignexchange earnings and outgo stipulated under Section 134(3)(m) of the Companies Act 2013and Rule 8 of the Companies (Accounts) Rules 2014 is attached to this Report vide

 Particulars of Employees and Related Parties

 There are no significant material orders passed by the regulators or courts which wouldimpact the going concern status of the Company and its future operations.